Efosa Ojomo

 Efosa Ojomo is a Nigerian author, researcher and speaker.
 He leads the Global Prosperity research group at the Clayton Christensen Institute for Disruptive Innovation, a think tank based in Boston and Silicon Valley and is a senior research fellow at the Harvard Business School.
 Efosa speaks regularly on innovation and has presented his work at TED, the Aspen Ideas Festival, the World Bank, Harvard, Yale, Oxford and at several other conferences and institutions.
-In January 2019, Efosa and Harvard Business School professor, Clayton Christensen published "The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty".
+In January 2019, Efosa, Clayton Christensen, and Karen Dillon published The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty.

 Early life and education

 Efosa was born in Nigeria.
 He attended Secondary School in Nigeria.
 After failing college entry exams twice, he proceeded to the Fisk University and later to Vanderbilt University, Nashville, Tennessee where he obtained a bachelor's degree in computer engineering.
 He also holds an MBA from Harvard Business School, where he worked as a researcher under Late Professor Clayton Christensen at the Forum for Growth and Innovation.
 He also worked as an engineer for National Instruments right after graduation.